scozv/blog/_pages/cv.en.md

 Company | Standard Chartered Singapore
 :-----|:-----
-Product | Investment Advisory System with Scala, Kotlin and OpenShift Time | Feb, 2018 ~ Present
+Product | Investment Advisory System with Scala, Akka HTTP, Cats, Kotlin and Docker, Ansible with OpenShift Time | Feb, 2018 ~ Present

-* Integrated new essential data source (RESTful API) with Scala.
-* Contributing architecture design idea after new data integrated.
+* Working with different team to design the solution of multiple raw data integration.
+* Consuming the essential Portfolio data source for Advisory product with Scala, Redis and Kafka, providing RESTful API with high availability for 3 countries or regions.
+* Built realtime data monitor with Sysdig, OpenShift.
+Experiment for Distributed Performance testing with Gatling and Spark.

-### G Product Core Data Analysis System (Product Owner since June, 2017)
+### G Product Core Data Analysis System (Service Owner since June, 2017)

 Company | LeadIQ
 :-----|:-----
-Product | Data Analysis System with Play 2.6 and Akka 2.5 Time | Sept, 2016 ~ Dec, 2017
+Product | Product Core Data Analysis System with Scala, Play 2.6, Akka, Kafka and Spark and Google API Time | Sept, 2016 ~ Dec, 2017

-* Designed entire architecture for the backend RESTful server with Play!, Akka, Kafka, Redis and MongoDB.
-* Integrated with Google API, including Gmail API, Drive API, Cloud Pub/Sub.
-* Integrated with Hostedgraphite for production metrics, Ansible for AWS (DevOps).
 * Contributed 81% of the backend Scala code.
-* Collaborated with the frontend team based on the RESTful specification.
-* Managing version and release.
-Making the decision and taking the responsibility.
+* Designed part of architecture for the core backend RESTful API with Scala, Play, Akka, Kafka.
+* Designed data processing solution and integrated Kafka and Spark to process core data.
+* Integrated with the Google API, including the Google OAuth 2.0, Gmail API, Drive API, Cloud Pub/Sub, using Akka Actor, Akka Stream and Kafka.
+* Integrated with Hostedgraphite for production metrics, Graylog for log system, Ansible for AWS EC and LB (DevOps).
+* Implementation of Akka Work Pulling Pattern and customized dispatcher.

 ###  S O2O Online Shopping Platform (Part-time)

 Company | SHANLIN Network
 :------|:----------
 Role | Co-founder & Tech Leader
-Project | O2O Online Fruits Shopping Based on WeChat Eco-system Time | Aug, 2015 ~ Apr, 2016
+Project | O2O Online shopping platform in WeChat with Scala and React.js.
+Time | Aug, 2015 ~ Apr, 2016

-* Started up the initial project with the Business and Product Design Manager.
+* Initialized the project with the Business and Product Design Manager.
-* Built the part time development team for the backend and frontend.
+* Built the part-time development team for the backend and frontend.
-* Planned regular technical training session.
-* Designed entire architecture for the RESTful server and React.js frontend application.
+* Designed entire loose coupling architecture and deployment pipeline with JIRA, Bitbucket CI and Azure.
 * Contributed 63% of the backend Scala code.
-* Integrated with WeChat, and Ping++ API for order payment.
+* Integrated with WeChat API, Ping++ API for user management and payment.
-* Integrated the essential DevOps with Azure.
 * Delivered beta version on Dec 31st, 2015 with payment service integrated.

 ## Working Experience (`Golang`, `.NET` Related)